hypo69/1001-python-ru/en/articles/fine_tuning_gemini_openai_claude.en.md

 # 1. Create data file (if it doesn't exist)
 with open(DATA_FILE_LOCAL_PATH, "w", encoding="utf-8") as f:
-    f.write('{"input_text": "Summarize the main ideas of this book: \'The book tells the story of a hero\'s journey, who overcomes obstacles and finds himself.\'", "output_text": "The main character of the book embarks on a transformative journey, facing challenges and achieving self-discovery."}\n') f.write('{"input_text": "Explain the principle of a thermonuclear reactor in simple terms.", "output_text": "A thermonuclear reactor attempts to replicate the process that occurs on the Sun: the fusion of light atomic nuclei at very high temperatures, releasing a huge amount of energy."}\n') print(f"Data file '{DATA_FILE_LOCAL_PATH}' created.")
+    f.write('{"input_text": "Summarize the main ideas of this book: \'The book tells the story of a hero\'s journey, who overcomes obstacles and finds himself.\'", "output_text": "The main character of the book embarks on a transformative journey, facing challenges and gaining self-knowledge."}\n') f.write('{"input_text": "Explain the principle of operation of a thermonuclear reactor in simple words.", "output_text": "A thermonuclear reactor attempts to reproduce the process that occurs in the Sun: the fusion of light atomic nuclei at very high temperatures, releasing a huge amount of energy."}\n') print(f"Data file '{DATA_FILE_LOCAL_PATH}' created.")

 # 2. Upload data to Google Cloud Storage
 def upload_blob(bucket_name, source_file_name, destination_blob_name):
-    """Uploads a file to the GCS bucket.""" storage_client = storage.Client(project=PROJECT_ID)
+    """Uploads a file to a GCS bucket.""" storage_client = storage.Client(project=PROJECT_ID)
     bucket = storage_client.bucket(bucket_name)
     blob = bucket.blob(destination_blob_name)